orionguild/BDJS/README.md

 ```
 ### Aditional Information
 You must use BaseFunction and BaseEvent class to export your plugins.
-RAW objects will not be loaded.
+RAW objects wont be loaded.
 ```js
 const { BaseEvent, BaseFunction } = require('bdjs')